Metro Hotels: History

 In 1994, Metro Hotels took over the operations of The Tower Mill Hotel in Brisbane.
 At the time of acquisition, the hotel was already 28 years old.
 The Tower Mill Hotel was redeveloped by Gorman Property in July 1994.
 It was the scene of protests and demonstration against the South African apartheid regime and the Springboks who were touring Australia for rugby matches and were staying at The Tower Mill.
 One of the student protesters, Peter Beattie, went on to become the Premier of Queensland.
 The events of 1971 inspired the book called The Tower Mill by James Moloney.
 The Tower Mill Hotel was considered to be one of Brisbane's most innovative buildings and in 2007, The Courier-Mail described the hotel as a no-frills tower of strength.
 In May 2018, Metro Hotels sold its interest in The Tower Mill Hotel to Interstay.

 In 2009, Metro Hotels contemplated to build a $20 million, 170-room, four-star hotel in Auckland, New Zealand on the site where a brothel operated.
-However, due to the financial crisis of 2007–2008, the plan never materialized.
+However, due to the 2008 financial crisis, the plan never materialized.
 In 2011, Metro Hotels acquired a pub in Haymarket, New South Wales which was originally called the Palace and was opened in 1877.
 The company changed its name from Paddy McGuires Pub to Yardhouse Bar and Brasserie.
 Metro Hotels soon received notice from Yardhouse, a theme pub operator in the United States, that it had an Australian registered trademark in Australia for the Yardhouse name.
 Metro Hotels renamed the hotel The Palace since 1877.

-In 2014, Metro Hotels joined with an estimated two thirds of hotels across Australia to cut back services over Easter because of Australias high penalty rates.
+In 2014, Metro Hotels joined with an estimated two thirds of hotels across Australia to cut back services over Easter because of Australia's high penalty rates.
 The industry move was attacked by the head of the Australian hospitality union, who described it as "an attack on Australian values and the Australian way of life".
 Until 2017, Metro Hotels operated two hotels on Pitt Street, a major street in Sydney.
 One of the hotels, The four star Metro Hotel on Pitt, which the company had operated since 2003, was closed in September 2017 to make way for a station for the Sydney Metro.